peter-vasut/Lenovo-Yoga-Pro-9-16IAH10-83L0002YCK-Linux/README.md

 ### Touchscreen

 I don't see any touchscreens in settings and I couldn't identify any device that could possibly indicate touchscreen.
-It's possible you need some magic I2C or ACPI calls to turn it on.
+(Using kernel 6.16.7.)

+It appears there exists working [patch](https://bugzilla.kernel.org/show_bug.cgi?id=220567).
+(I haven't tested it myself.)
+It's possible that in future kernel versions the touchscreen will be fixed.

 ### HDR and color management